kree-nickm/mooncord-dnd-bot/README.md

 The bot understands the following commands:
 * `!dnd` Directs the caller to the Mooncord D&D application form.
 * `!dnd app` Checks on the status of the caller's D&D application.
 Dungeon masters can tag a user in this command to retreive the same information.
+* `!dnd lastrefresh` Displays the last time that the application list was refreshed.
-* `!dnd refresh` __DMs Only.__ This will refresh the application list.
+* `!dnd refresh` __DMs Only.__ Will refresh the application list.
 Any new apps submitted in between calls to this command won't be recognized.
-Unfortunately this is necessary with the current API to save time and bandwidth.
+Unfortunately this is necessary with the current API to save time and bandwidth, however, this command will be run every hour on its own.

 ## For Developers and Hosts
 If you wish to host or develop this bot, follow the installation steps below, then the steps for the appropriate section.